‘Give me a break’: Biden refuses to take questions over China after balloon statement

 ‘Give me a break, man’: Biden refuses to take questions over China after balloon statement

+Biden calls reporter after remarks to ‘answer questions that he could not hear because other reporters were shouting’

-President Joe Biden wavered on if he would take questions from reporters after his statement on the recent takedowns by the US of three unidentified aerial objects.
+President Joe Biden wavered on whethe he would take questions from reporters after his statement on the recent takedowns by the US of three unidentified aerial objects.

 He walked off intending to leave the podium but returned to the microphone as reporters shouted questions.